sampsn/git_practice/README.md

 ### This is just a change to test the git commit -a option
 Which just commits all files that are already tracked and have been changed.

+### Just testing again.
+This time I am testing different branches.
+I called this one branch-test